Confidence. Some people just have it.

 Confident people know that a good plan executed today is better than a great plan executed someday.

-There will always be a million reasons as to why you should wait, put off, or try something else.
+There will always be a million reasons on why you should wait, put off, or try something else.

 But time is limited.
 You don’t have forever to do this stuff.

 Success means progress.
-Take the first step here, now, today.
+Taking action builds confidence.
+So take the first step here, now, today.

 Acknowledge the doubts and fears you might have but keep pushing forward anyway.

 When you take action, you trigger other things that will carry you to success.

 You let people know you mean business.

 You attract people with similar goals into your life.